 #1.
 Industry Forums: These forums are frequented by industry experts and influential professionals.
 E.g. LinkedIn.com, JavaRanch.com, etc. Don’t come across as someone who is desperate for work.
 Add value to the forum members with your technical know hows and expertise.

 #2.
-Industry Events: Attending IT industry specific user groups (e.g. JUG – Java User Groups), events (e.g. Java Conference) , walk-in interviews and open sessions conducted for freshers with a number of copies of your resume to handout to your prospective employers.
-Make sure that your resume has the URL links to your blog, online portfolio, and GitHub repository.
-Self-taught projects & open-source contributions will be valued along with your interview performance.
-Employers like professionals who are passionate about their chosen profession.
+Industry Events: Attending IT industry specific user groups (e.g. JUG – Java User Groups), events (e.g. Java Conference), walk-in interviews and open sessions conducted for freshers with a number of copies of your resume to handout to your prospective employers.
+Make sure that your resume & online profiles (E.g. LinkedIn, Forums, etc) have the URL links to your work & contributions GitHub repository link to self-taught projects, blog(s), online articles, etc.

-#3.
-Cold Calling: Let your LinkedIn.com network know that you are on the market.
-Build a good rapport with a number of recruiters, and convince them to do a door knocking on your behalf for a win-win outcome for both.
+#4.
+Prospecting: Let your LinkedIn.com network know that you are on the market.
+Build a good rapport with a number of recruiters, and convince them to do the door knocking on your behalf for a win-win outcome for both.
+This is a lot better than you cold calling your prospective employers.

 #5.
 Job Boards: Creating an account with job portals/boards like